 These are really cool to watch and they involve the pool or spa to be formed with a metal rebar structure.
 The piping and plumbing is then attached in place to the rebar and the whole thing is filled with concrete that is sprayed in at high pressure then skimmed flat.
 For us DIYers, this is not an option.
 Very cool, but requires a lot of skill that even those of us who think we can do anything (me!) should stay away from.

-There is a simpler option.
+There is a simpler option to build a hot tub.
 I opted for blocks, concrete and mortar and would highly recommend this method.
 As a newbie to brick laying, firstly it works, I’m testament to this and it wasn’t overly difficult.
 The other thing I was able to do with this method was use lots and lots of concrete.
 Being a first time brick layer, I wanted to make sure that the structure I was creating was going to withstand the pressure.
 Being able to backfill behind the blocks (if you remember I opted for in ground construction) gave me total peace of mind that I was going to create a very strong structure.

 In regards to materials, at every stage ask yourself how is this adding to the waterproofing of the tub?
 Every element needs to be adding to this.
 You should be adding water proofing agent to your mortar for laying bricks, waterproofing agent into your render, some form of sealant over your render (I used PVA) and then if you are using tiles (which we have already established should be waterproof themselves) both the grout and adhesive need to be swimming pool grade which is waterproof too.